Flomp/vimu/content/docs/account/general.md

 ### Update avatar
 If you do not like your avatar you can generate a new one by clicking the <i class="v-icon mdi mdi-cached theme--light"></i> icon next to your current avatar.

+### Update your email preferences
+In this section, you can determine in which cases you like to be notified by **vimu**.
+Just tick or untick the boxes to suite your preferences.

 ### Delete account
 At the bottom of the page, you can select "Delete Account" to have all your account and data related to your account deleted.
 This action cannot be undone.